Gerhart Holzinger: Career

 After his year of national service, Holzinger enrolled in the University of Salzburg, originally reading German studies.

-Holzinger had fallen in love with literature and language as an adolescent, spending long hours reading the classics and memorizing Goethe's Faust, but was made to question his choice of career by endless and exhausting lectures on the analysis of Biedermeier poetry.
+He had fallen in love with literature and language as an adolescent, spending long hours reading the classics and memorizing Goethe's Faust, but was made to question his choice of career by endless and exhausting lectures on the analysis of Biedermeier poetry.
 At the same time, he found himself impressed by René Marcic, a legal philosopher lecturing on the importance of law for society.

 Holzinger abandoned German studies, switched to jurisprudence, and received a doctorate of law in 1972.

 Having graduated, he spent three years as an assistant professor at the University of Salzburg's Department of Constitutional and Administrative Law.
 His supervisor was Kurt Ringhofer, an eminent scholar and justice on the Constitutional Court.

 In 1975, Holzinger left Salzburg for Vienna, joining the Constitutional Service in the Chancellery, an office that assists ministries in drafting legislation and in evaluating the constitutionality of draft statutes drafted elsewhere.

 By 1984, he had risen to head of the Service.
 In 1992, he was granted the title of Head of Section (Sektionschef), the highest rank an Austrian civil servant can hold.

 Holzinger credits his success to the mentorship he received from Ludwig Adamovich as well as to the support of Bruno Kreisky, Fred Sinowatz, Franz Vranitzky, Karl Lausecker, and Franz Löschnak.

 In 1995, Constitutional Court justice Peter Jann accepted an appointment to the European Court of Justice, resigning from his position in Austria.
 The Vranitzky government recommended Holzinger as his replacement.
 Assenting to the recommendation, President Thomas Klestil had Holzinger take the bench on 31 May 1995.

 Throughout his career in government service, Holzinger held numerous extramural engagements and offices.
 He served on the executive committee of the International Institute of Administrative Sciences in Brussels from 1989 to 1998 and as the president of the Austrian Society of Administrative Sciences (Österreichische verwaltungswissenschaftliche Gesellschaft) from 1997 to 2009.

 Holzinger chaired the Ministry of the Interior Human Rights Council (Menschenrechtsbeirat) from 1999 to 2003.

 He was a member of the Austrian section of the International Commission of Jurists, becoming its secretary general in 1995 and serving as its president from 2000 to 2008.

 He was active in the Austrian Convention on Constitutional Reform (Österreichkonvent), a reform initiative launched by the second Schüssel government that aimed at decluttering Austria's famously extensive and convoluted body of constitutional law.

 He has been president of the Vienna Law Society (Wiener juristische Gesellschaft) since 2013.

 Most notably, Holzinger kept pursuing an academic career on the side.
 In 1998, he submitted his habilitation thesis to thee University of Graz and became an associate professor (Dozent) of Austrian constitutional and administrative law.
 He was made an honorary full professor in 2002.

 Holzinger was also made a member of the Board of Governors (Universitätsrat) of the University of Graz in 2013;